25 Golden Age Movies Edited by Women

 Lawrence of Arabia, 1962, Edited by Anne V. Coates

 This historical epic, directed by David Lean, featured everyone from Peter O’Toole to Omar Sharif to Anthony Quinn to Alec Guinness.
-Set in the early 20th century, British Lieutenant T. E. Lawrence (O’Toole) is sent to Arabia to examine their revolt against German-supported Turkey.
+Set in the early 20th century, British lieutenant T. E. Lawrence (O’Toole) is sent to Arabia to examine their revolt against German-supported Turkey.
 Once there, Lawrence teams up with Prince Faisal (Guinness).
 Along with a small group, they set out across the Nefud Desert.
 But things take a dark turn when one of the group’s men goes missing.

 In the years following Lawrence of Arabia, Coates explained that the “match” sequence, arguably the most famous cut in cinematic history, happened by accident.
 Originally, she intended for Peter O’Toole to dissolve into the flaming desert.
-But after an early screening of the movie, the film spattered with grease pencil marks, she decided that the direct cut packed a bigger punch.
+But after an early screening of the movie, the film spattered with grease-pencil marks, she decided that the direct cut packed a bigger punch.
 And she was right.